kpol01/kaustaspage.github.io/_pages/about.md

 My research interests are mainly regarding statistical theories and methods in the fields of Functional Data Analysis, High Dimensional Data Analysis, Statistical Computing, Non-parametric Methods and Bayesian Inference.

+Besides statistics I am also interested in photography, books and movies.

 <!---
 A data-driven personal website
 ======